M = MongoDB, a popular database manager which implements a NoSQL structure.

-- Here “n” number of Clients Send a request to Web Server.
+- Here “n” number of Clients Send a request to the Web Server.
 Let us assume they are accessing our Web Application concurrently.

-- Let us assume, our Clients Are Client-1, Client-2… and Client-n.
+- Let us assume, our Clients Are Client-1, Client-2…, and Client-n.

 - Web Server internally maintains a Limited Thread pool.
-Let us assume “m” number of Threads in the Thread pool.
+Let us assume the “m” number of Threads in the Thread pool.

 - Web Server receives those requests one by one.

-- Web Server pickup Client-1 Request-1, Pickup one Thread T-1 from Thread pool and assign this request to Thread T-1
+- Web Server pickup Client-1 Request-1, Pickup one Thread T-1 from the Thread pool and assign this request to Thread T-1

 - Client-1 Request-1 does not require any Blocking IO Operations